 The Plan invests in a segregated global equity portfolio managed by Black Creek.
-In contrast to the Plan's other equity managers, Black Creek does not use the services of a proxy voting manager.
+In contrast to the Plan's other equity managers, Black Creek does not use the services of a proxy voting manager for voting recommendations.
 A summary of their voting statistics is provided below:

 VOTING STATISTICS (APPLICABLE TO THE SCHEME'S REPORTING PERIOD) RESPONSE How many meetings were you eligible to vote at?
-20 How many resolutions were you eligible to vote on?
-380 What % of resolutions did you vote on for which you were eligible?
+32 How many resolutions were you eligible to vote on?
+527 What % of resolutions did you vote on for which you were eligible?
 100% Of the resolutions on which you voted, what % did you vote with management?
-95% Of the resolutions on which you voted, what % did you vote against management?
-5% Of the resolutions on which you voted, what % did you vote to abstain?
-0% In what % of meetings, for which you did vote, did you vote at least once against management?
-55% Which proxy advisory services does your firm use, and do you use their standard voting policy or created your own bespoke policy which they then implemented on your behalf?
-BCIM does not rely on any external third-party proxy voting service provider, nor does BCIM subscribe or endorse any standard voting guidelines prescribed by any external organization.
-BCIM relies solely on its proxy voting guidelines as a foundation for making its own voting What % of resolutions, on which you did vote, did you vote contrary to the recommendation of your proxy adviser? (if applicable) Not applicable.
-See response above.
+96% Of the resolutions on which you voted, what % did you vote against management?
+4% Of the resolutions on which you voted, what % did you vote to abstain?
+0% In what % of meetings, for which you did vote, did you vote at least once against 50% management?
+Which proxy advisory services does your firm use, and do you use their standard voting policy or created your own bespoke policy which they then implemented on your behalf?
+BCIM does not rely on any external- third party proxy voting service provider, nor does BCIM subscribe or endorse any standard voting guidelines prescribed by any external organization.
+BCIM relies solely on its proxy voting guidelines as a foundation for making its own voting decisions.
+What % of resolutions, on which you did vote, did you vote contrary to the recommendation of your proxy adviser? (if applicable) Not applicable.
+See response abov

-In addition, Black Creek as provided a summary of the most significant votes over the reporting period.
-Black Creek classified votes as significant where they were to protect client interests against dilution and avoid aggressive incentive packages, to protect board independence, or where specific circumstances led to voting differently to how they would 'normally' vote on similar resolutions.
+In addition, Black Creek has provided a summary of the most significant votes over the reporting period.
+Black Creek classified votes as significant where they voted contrary to other large shareholders, management recommendations or popular proxy voting recommendations.